"Grandmother

 was given extensive (negative) media coverage.
 April 14th came and went

-his prophesy and the Etter group left town.
-(It is interesting to note
+psychiatric ward for his prophesy and the Etter group left town.
+(It

-that when a major earthquake did occur in San Francisco on April 18,
+is interesting to note that a major earthquake did occur in San Francisco

-He died within a year of the divorce.
-Maria continued her ministry with
+pay alimony.
+He remarried quickly and then died within a year of the

-to stop.
-In 1900 she finally bowed to the pressure and gave up her Evangelist's
+1900 she finally bowed to the pressure and gave up her Evangelist's

-license inthe Southern Eldership of the Church of God.
+license in the Southern Eldership of the Church of God.
 She was on her

 own.